Southern Pacific Rattlesnake — Santa Clarita's only rattlesnake species

 The Handlers Behind the Snakes

-Safe rattlesnake avoidance training requires more than a skilled dog trainer — it requires certified professionals who handle live rattlesnakes with expertise and care.
-Meet the father-son team who make our training sessions possible.
+Safe rattlesnake avoidance training requires more than a skilled dog trainer — it requires experienced professionals who handle live rattlesnakes with expertise and care.
+Meet the team who make our training sessions possible.

 Cary Quashen

-Cary is a well-known Santa Clarita Valley community leader and the face of The Snake School's rattlesnake wrangling operation.
-A passionate advocate for wildlife safety and co-existence, Cary has made it his mission to educate families and pet owners about living safely alongside rattlesnakes in Southern California.
+Cary is a well-known Santa Clarita Valley community leader, business owner, addiction expert, and the face of The Snake School's rattlesnake wrangling operation.
+With over 40 years of rattlesnake handling experience — a fascination that started when he was a little kid — and 40 years working with dogs, Cary brings decades of fluency with both species to every training day.
+A passionate advocate for wildlife safety and co-existence, he has made it his mission to educate families and pet owners about living safely alongside rattlesnakes in Southern California.
 When a rattlesnake shows up where it's not welcome, Cary is the one people call — and he handles every encounter with calm, respect for the animal, and a deep commitment to public safety.
-His hands-on experience with live rattlesnakes is central to what makes our avoidance training so effective.

-Live Rattlesnake Handler Wildlife Safety Advocate Bird Watcher Dog Lover Santa Clarita, CA
+Live Rattlesnake Handler Dog Handler Wildlife Safety Advocate Bird Watcher Santa Clarita, CA

 Scott Quashen